buildbuddy-io/buildbuddy/website/blog/buck2.md

 fi
 ```

-With a total of 2002 user-defined targets and 4 stages, assuming a perfect concurrency,
+With a total of 2002 user-defined targets and 4 stages, assuming perfect concurrency,
-that should only result in a worst-case 16 seconds, average 8 seconds sleep overhead.
+it should result in a worst-case 16 seconds, average 8 seconds, sleep overhead.

-Let's use Bazel latest release, 6.2.0, as our baseline and see how Buck2 compares.
+Let's use Bazel's latest release, 6.2.0, as our baseline and see how Buck2 compares.

 1. Local Execution